shootismoke/mobile-app/README.md

 If you find a bug, or if you have an idea for this app, please file an issue [here](https://github.com/amaurymartiny/shoot-i-smoke/issues).
 We really appreciate feedback and inputs!

+🇬🇧🇫🇷🇪🇸🇨🇳 You may also contribute with translations with our online tool [POEditor](https://poeditor.com/join/project/iEsj0CSPGX).

 More information on contributing [here](./CONTRIBUTING.md).

 ## :microscope: Tests